vicsamuel/vic-portfolio-2022/README.md

 </h1>

 <h3 align="center">
-	Older site to host my CV and to act as a window to my interests and work.
+	My old site to host my CV and to act as a window to my interests and work.
 </h3>
 <h2 align="center">
 	https://v1c.netlify.app/